James Matthew Dow

-“…I’m going to make a long speech because I’ve not had time to prepare a short one.”Sir Winston Churchill
+…I’m going to make a long speech because I’ve not had time to prepare a short one.

-- In 2015, successfully negotiated a redemption agreement (business divorce) on behalf of a closely held corporation and the remaining shareholders thereby avoiding a costly, nasty, and lengthy lawsuit.
+- In 2015, successfully negotiated a redemption agreement on behalf of a closely held corporation and the remaining shareholders thereby avoiding a costly and lengthy lawsuit.

-- In 2011, successfully represented a quasi-governmental entity in Texas which faced various constitutional and due process challenges as well as an open meetings challenge.
+- In 2011, successfully represented a quasi-governmental entity in Texas facing constitutional challenges.
 Jackson Walker obtained a summary judgment disposing of all of the claims.
 In 2012, after the defendants appealed to the Austin Court of Appeals, Jackson Walker, led by Matt, obtained a successful outcome with the Court of Appeals affirming the trial court’s decision, Garza, et al. v.
 Texas Boll Weevil Eradication Found., Inc., 03-11-00787-CV, 2012 WL 6726685 (Tex.
 App.—Austin Dec.
 19, 2012, no. pet.).

 - In 2010, represented a nationwide home builder in a collective action FLSA case filed in federal court against the home builder.
-Plaintiffs claimed that the home builder violated the Fair Labor Standards Act by failing to pay overtime.
+Plaintiffs claimed that the home builder violated the FLSA by failing to pay overtime.
 The matter was eventually settled.

 - In 2010, represented a local start-up company in a trade secrets case brought by a competitor in federal court in California.
-The competitor sought damages in excess of $50 million.
-Jackson Walker was successful in having the case transferred to Texas, defeating the competitor’s request for a preliminary injunction after a day-long evidentiary hearing and defeating the competitor’s motion for summary judgment.
+The competitor sought $50 million in damages.
+Jackson Walker successfully transferred the case to Texas, defeated the competitor’s request for a preliminary injunction and defeated the competitor’s motion for summary judgment.
 The case was eventually resolved to the parties’ mutual satisfaction.

 - In one of the first non-compete trials in Travis County, successfully represented employee at a two-week jury trial on the former employer’s claim for $10 million in damages for theft of trade secrets and unfair competition.